Is Morocco on YOUR Bucket List?

 A trip to Morocco is like visiting a dozen different countries!

-From the maze-like souqs of Fez, to the dazzling blue city of Chefchaeoen, the exotic romance of Casablanca's kasbah , and the spice bazaars of Marrakesh - you will be overcome with the sights, sounds and aromas of magical Morocco!
+From the gorgeous red dunes of the Sahara Desert and the maze-like souqs of Fez, to the dazzling blue city of Chefchaeoen and the Alps-like High Atlas mountains, and the exotic romance of the kasbah of Casablanca and spice bazaars of Marrakesh - you will be overcome with the sights, sounds and aromas of Morocco!

 Bucket List Travel is excited to offer this amazing 10-day, 9-night grand tour of Morocco that reveals the cultural diversity, history, and beauty of Morocco—and so much more.